BambooBot-YT/Line-Up-Calculator/QUICKSTART.md

 submitting bug reports and feature requests or writing code which can be incorporated into the calculator itself.

 > [!NOTE]
 > Before implementing a new feature or a bug fix, please open an [issue](https://github.com/BambooBot-YT/Line-Up-Calculator/issues) first.
-This will allow us to discuss the specficiation and the best way to implement it.
+This will allow us to discuss the specficiation, and the best way to implement it.

 ## Get started